exonum/exonum-doc/src/architecture/storage.md

 ## System Tables

 The core [maintains tables][blockchain-schema] that are used for core blockchain functionality.
 All of them have `core.*` prefix.

 - `transactions: MapIndex`
-  Represents a map from transaction hash into raw transaction structure.
+  Represents a map from the transaction hash into a raw transaction structure.
 - `transaction_results: ProofMapIndex`
-  Keep execution results for all accepted transactions, indexed by transaction hashes.
+  Keeps execution results for all accepted transactions, indexed by transaction hashes.
 - `transactions_pool: KeySetIndex`
-  Stores the set of hashes of known transactions that have not been committed yet.
+  Stores the set of hashes of the known transactions that have not been committed yet.
 - `transactions_pool_len: Entry`
   Caches the number of entries in `transaction_pool`.
 - `transactions_locations: MapIndex`
-  Keeps the block height and tx position inside block for every transaction hash.
+  Keeps the block height and the tx position inside the block for every transaction hash.
 - `blocks: MapIndex`
-  Stores block object for every block height.
+  Stores the block object for every block height.
 - `block_hashes_by_height: ListIndex`
-  Saves a block hash that has the requested height.
+  Saves the block hash that has the requested height.
 - `block_transactions: ProofListIndex`
-  Group of tables keyed by the block height.
+  Group of tables keyed by a block height.
 Each table keeps a list of transactions for the specific block.
 - `precommits: ListIndex`
-  Group of tables keyed by the block hash.
-Each table stores a list of validators’ precommits for the specific block.
+  Group of tables keyed by a block hash.
+Each table stores a list of precommits of the validators for the specific block.
 - `configs: ProofMapIndex`
-  Stores the configurations content in JSON format, using its hash as a key.
+  Stores the configuration content in JSON format, using its hash as a key.
 - `configs_actual_from: ListIndex`
-  Builds an index to quickly get a configuration activating at a specific height.
+  Builds an index to quickly get a configuration that should activate at the specific height.
 - `state_hash_aggregator: ProofMapIndex`
   An accessory table
-  used to calculate the "aggregation" of root hashes of individual service tables, in effect summing the state of various entities scattered across distinct services and their tables.
+  used to calculate the "aggregation" of the root hashes of the individual service tables.
+In effect is sums up the state of various entities scattered across distinct services and their tables.
-- `peers_cache: MapIndex`
-  Keeps a persistent list of peer nodes (their public keys and known addresses).
-  It comes useful for recovery in case of abnormal node restart.
-  > crate-private, maybe no need to expose?
-- `consensus_messages_cache: ListIndex`
-  Keeps a persistent cache of consensus messages.
-  It comes useful for recovery in case of abnormal node restart.
-  > crate-private, maybe no need to expose?
-- `consensus_round: Entry`
-  Keeps the current value of consensus round.
-  It comes useful for recovery in case of abnormal node restart.
-  > crate-private, maybe no need to expose?

 ## Indexing